WeeWee/rick-and-morty-api/README.md

 # Rick and Morty!!

-I made a Rick and Morty website using the https://rickandmortyapi.com api.
+I made a Rick and Morty website using the [Rick and Morty API](https://rickandmortyapi.com).
 This website was made for my course "WD-JS-ext" as the final project.

 ## To get started